 Virginia Alice Cottey presented her College to P.E.O in 1927 and the early years of the unique relationship were often challenging for the College and the Sisterhood.
 Chellie Stevens Wright led the membership of the P.E.O Sisterhood to meet those challenges.

 The construction of the first new building under P.E.O ownership took place during Chellie Stevens Wright’s term as President of Supreme Chapter.
 It was her daring and determination that led P.E.O. to borrow the money to finish the project.
 As a tribute to her devotion to Cottey, a recreation room in P.E.O.
 Hall was named the Chellie Club.
-The Chellie Club relocated to Reeves in the 1950’s before moving to its present home in Lower Hinkhouse in 1971.
+The Chellie Club relocated to Reeves in the 1950s, moved to Lower Hinkhouse in 1971, and now currently resides in the Center for Campus Life.

 Chellie Stevens Wright passed away on February 27, 1964.